LastZactionHero/wb-website/content/tour.md

 <div class='desktop-video-body'>
   <h3>Applicant Tracking Integration</h3>
   <p>
-    Use WorkBright’s ATS (link) to find candidates with ease using a custom online application and free job posting to over 500 boards.
+    Use <a href="/ats/">WorkBright’s ATS</a> to find candidates with ease using a custom online application and free job posting to over 500 boards.
 Once you’ve found your perfect hires, you can quickly begin the onboarding process with just a few clicks!
-To learn more about how WorkBright ATS can help you find, screen, and communicate with candidates, visit our WorkBright ATS page (link).
+To learn more about how WorkBright ATS can help you find, screen, and communicate with candidates, visit our <a href="/ats/">WorkBright’s ATS page</a>.
   </p>
 </div>
 <div class="desktop-video-background">